pashadude/sugar_signal/sugar/docs/updated_filtering_flow.md

 4. **Better user experience** - fewer false negatives
 5. **✨ Improved article coverage** - articles with sugar keywords in title OR text are now captured
 6. **✨ Better source diversity** - articles with same content from different sources are preserved
+7. **✨ NEW: Comprehensive commodity coverage** - mixed commodity articles (sugar + other commodities) are now included, providing more complete market insights

 ### Risk Mitigation:
 1. **Exclusion keywords remain** to prevent non-sugar content